paullosergio/Day29-100Days-of-Python/README.md

 ## UI setup section

-1.In user interface section,create canvas widget with title Password Manager,width and height of 200px and padding 20 px from all edges.Logo is in center of canvas.
+1.In user interface section,create canvas widget with title Password Manager,width and height of 200px and padding 50 px from all edges.Logo is in center of canvas.

-2.Use grid() and **columnspan** to complete user interface(add labels and entry for website,email/username,password) and buttons for generate password and add password and remove password.
+2.Use grid() and **columnspan** to complete user interface(add labels and entry for website,email/username,password) and buttons for generate password and add password.

 3.Now when we run code,we can bring cursor to website entry using focus method